-Doctors and engineers develop photonic sensor technology better bladder cancer treatment
+photonic sensor technology for better bladder cancer treatment

 Today, bladder cancer is one of the most expensive diseases to treat in the western world.
 The MIB project is a European research project where engineers and medical doctors develop new instruments for detecting bladder cancer.

-Multi-modal, Endoscopic Biophotonic Imaging of Bladder Cancer for Point-of-Care Diagnosis
+Multimodal, Endoscopic Biophotonic Imaging of Bladder Cancer for PoC Diagnosis

 The MIB acronym stands for Multi-modal, Endoscopic Biophotonic Imaging of Bladder Cancer for Point-of-Care Diagnosis.
 The concept may provide faster and better treatment and large savings for hospitals.
 The project team hopes that the concept in the long term can be applied to diagnosing colon cancer, prostate cancer, stomach cancer, oesophageal cancer, and lung cancer.